(Please check your junk folder if you haven't heard from us)

 One of the basic principles of Humanism is to make the most of the one life we have.
 In a practical sense we feel that this philosophy is best served by being there when you need us.
 To this end, the CHA provides a group of Celebrants who are highly trained, regulated and insured.
 Each will work closely with you to create a ceremony that is warm, inclusive and above all, deeply personal to those involved.

-The CHA is always looking for Humanists with the right combination of skills and personal qualities to join our team of Celebrants.
+The Caledonian Humanist Association (CHA) is always looking for Humanists with the right combination of skills and personal qualities to join our team of Celebrants.
 We are happy to accept applications throughout the year, but cannot confirm the dates of interviews and training courses until we have sufficient numbers of quality applicants.

 Celebrants from other organisations are very welcome to apply.
 However, to ensure that our particular standards and ethos remain consistent across the board you will need to undergo the CHA’s training courses.
 Only in very exceptional circumstances will this requirement be waived.
 Any enquiries will of course be treated with the utmost confidence.